4bhish/exp-clone-airbnb/README.md

 # Airbnb experience clone App.

 ## About :
-- Detailes about airbn components and experience.
+- Detailes about airbnb components and experience.

 ## Tech used:
 - HTML5